top of page

 Living with a partner diagnosed with ADHD can be a challenging experience, but it’s also an opportunity to learn how to encourage each other and develop proactive strategies for communication, productivity and personal growth.
 It’s important to recognize stressors early on in your relationship, so that you can adjust behaviors and support each other effectively.

-With an understanding around symptoms of ADHD, communication strategies and burnout prevention -- you and your partner can create a strong relationship that is fulfilling for both of you.
+With an understanding around symptoms of ADHD, communication strategies, and overcoming ADHD spouse burnout – you and your partner can create a strong relationship that is fulfilling for both of you.
 Ultimately, honoring your core values and how you want to show up for your partner can bridge the gap between desperation and empowerment.

 Learning more about couples therapy for ADHD to help you and your partner developing coping and communication skills to improve relationship satisfaction.
 Connecting with one of our couples therapists in San Jose, CA or San Juan, PR who can support you often benefits your own mental health as well as your relationship.
-Reach out to Living Openhearted Therapy and Wellness to learn more about online therapy to get the support you need.
+Reach out to to learn more about online therapy to get the support you need.

 bottom of page